 2. We can sum up everything we have learned nutrition in three words: eat real food.
 Low fat Cheez-Its are not real food, most restaurant meals are not real food, and anything your great-grandparents didn’t eat is not real food.
 If you can afford it, buy organic food.
 Non-organic meats are injected with substances that are designed to make the animals as fat as possible as quickly as possible, so what do you think they do to you?
 Non-organic produce has a fraction of the nutrients found in organic produce – not to mention the havoc that the chemicals wreak on your metabolism and organ functioning.
 Health and weight loss are all controlled by hormones, which run best when fed organically.
 My favorite books on this topic are the following: Real Food by Nina Planck, and Master Your Metabolism by Jillian Michaels.

 3. If you do absolutely nothing else, please cut out soda and fast food.
 This includes diet soda, which is likely worse for your health and weight than regular soda (not to mention, it has been linked to cancer, Alzheimer’s, and a plethora of other diseases you’d like to avoid).
 If you struggle with cutting carbohydrates and eating organic food, you can still make a big difference in your health by eliminating soda and fast food.
 Replace soda with water or tea, or even carbonated water if that’s easier, and start packing food with you to work.

-4. Focus on quality of calories, not quantity of calories.
+4. Focus on quality of calories, not the number of calories.
 If we came up to you and asked if you wanted 100 $1 bills, or 5 $50 bills, which would you choose?
 As with almost everything else in life, quality trumps quantity.
 So many people are concerned with the number of calories in everything they eat.
 It would be nice if health and weight loss were as simple as calories in, calories out, but that’s just not the case.
 Our bodies are much more complicated than that.
-You’ll lose more weight on 2500 high quality calories than on 1200 low quality calories.
+You’ll lose more weight on 2500 high-quality calories than on 1200 low-quality calories.